-We have audited Southwestern Community Services, Inc. (a New Hampshire nonprofit corporation) and related companies' compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of Southwestern Community Services, Inc.'s major federal programs for the year ended May 31, 2019.
+We have audited Southwestern Community Services, Inc.'s (a New Hampshire nonprofit corporation) compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of Southwestern Community Services, Inc.'s major federal programs for the year ended May 31, 2020.
 Southwestern Community Services, Inc.'s major federal programs are identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.